-There's A GoFundMe To Buy Twitter And Kick Trump Off, And Where Do We Sign Up

-There's A GoFundMe To Buy Twitter And Kick Trump Off, So Where Do We Sign Up
+GoFundMe To Get Trump Off Twitter Is Going Viral, & Where Do We Sign Up

 How many times have you logged onto Twitter, saw one of Donald Trump's tweets and promptly felt the need to crawl under the covers and/or take a long shower?
 Well, thankfully for all of our collective mental healths, there's now a GoFundMe to make Trump stop tweeting — and it's already gaining quite a bit of traction.